 It has been a little less than one year since I began my gut healing protocol with Dena, and I am constantly shocked by the difference between my health today versus my health a year ago.
 I hope one year from now, all of this will be just that thing that happened that one time.
 I truly believe it will.

-What I do for my gut health today: I still take probiotics, omega-3s, a multi-vitamin, magnesium, and a supplement that is a combination of L-Glutamine, Marshmallow Root, Slippery Elm and a few other things.
-I still eat a fairly low-inflammatory diet, but I try to avoid being overly restrictive.
-I do avoid eat gluten, dairy, cane sugar, beans, or nightshades, and I don’t drink coffee or alcohol.
-But, I also don’t limit myself when I go out to eat, so some of those food items do sneak in from time to time.
+What I do for my gut health today: I still take probiotics, omega-3s, a multi-vitamin, magnesium, electrolytes and GI-Revive .
+I still eat a fairly low-inflammatory diet, but I try to avoid being overly restrictive, though there are some foods I stay away from because I either don’t process them well or they cause me depression.
+I do avoid gluten, dairy, excess sugar, and beans, and I don’t drink coffee or alcohol.

 I don’t believe we ever really “arrive” as humans.
 This is the same when it comes to health…there really is no destination and we don’t ever really just get to give up (unless of course we choose the path of unwellness).